 Department Initiatives Site

-Here is how a landing page for this site could look like:
+Here’s a landing page example for this site:

 This page uses the 2 column layout available in SharePoint out-of-the-box.
 It takes about 20 min to manually put together content on this page with combination of Origami and SharePoint tools.